city41/ereader-tools/README.md

 ## Goals

-- Entirely written in JavaScript
+- Entirely written in TypeScript
 - Full support for everything CaitSith2's tools do
 - well documented and tested